 Let’s do this thing!
-Start in the PicMonkey editor, click Create New, and choose a blank canvas.
+In PicMonkey, click Create New, and choose a blank canvas.
 We used a 4 x 6 canvas for our design, but you should choose whatever suits your overall design best.

-2. Browse the Sweethearts theme and choose a heart- shaped crop
+2. Browse the Sweethearts theme and choose a heart shape to use as a crop

-Head the the Themes tab — it’s the two squares with the “A” at the bottom left of the editing panel.
+Head to the Themes tab on the top left toolbar.
 There are a whole bunch of fun seasonal themes, but since you’re in the mood for love, select Sweethearts.
 Once you’re in, you’ll find effects, fonts, graphics, and of course, hearts aplenty.
 Click the heart shape you want to put your photo inside and it will appear on your canvas.

 3. Apply your photo as a texture to the heart shape and crop

 The final step is to put your photo “inside” the heart.
 First, make sure the heart graphic is selected on your canvas.
 Go to the Textures tab on the editing panel on the left (the weave icon) and click Add your own texture at the top of the panel.
 Select your photo from wherever it lives, and voilà, your photo now appears heart-shaped!